As a new parent, buying one of the best baby bottles is going to be at the top of your priority list.

 The Shape of the Bottle

-It also helps if the parent or the caretaker has in mind the shape of the bottle since their child will be handling it.
+It also helps if the parent has in mind the shape of the bottle since their child will be handling it.
 Let’s look at the different shapes and how they can help.

 1. Small Bottles